 5. And finally, watch out for those who you dive with.
-Stick with your buddy!
 The suggestion that you don't stop training until you are at least a rescue diver is a pretty smart one.

-All of these above points, when followed, can be looked at like an insurance policy - better to have it (annual medical/servicing/homework/continuing education) and not need it than to need it and not have it.
+With all of this considered, it's a bit like insurance - better to have it (annual medical/servicing/continuing education) and not need it than to need it and not have it.